 You can easily combine both options into a hybrid event by giving golfers the option to complete the course on their own time while raising money via a peer-to-peer golf-a- thon.

-If you prefer an auction event, you can allow people to bid both in-person or remotely via their computer or phone.
+If you add an auction sub-event, set it up so people can bid either in person or remotely via their computer or phone.

 The most important thing to keep in mind is appealing to your donors’ preferences!